Flotomate/product_docs/source/admin/admin-user-management/user-management-user-case.rst

 User Story
 **********

-Ravi is the IT manager at Acme Inc. He is implementing Flotomate Helpdesk in his company.
+Ravi is the IT manager at Acme Inc. He is implementing Motadata Helpdesk in his company.
 Ravi has logged into the Dashboard as a superuser.
-For now, he wants to add 10 technicians to Flotomate.
+For now, he wants to add 10 technicians to Motadata.

 -  He goes to the admin section by clicking **Admin** from the Navigation tabs.